 The Franklin College Exercise Science program is a blend of academic preparation and practical application exposing students to the most important areas of health, fitness, and performance, ensuring they are prepared to pursue a wide variety of careers in this dynamic field.
 The clinically focused, sequential curriculum carefully leads students through classes designed to provide solid evidence-based knowledge combined with hands on practical experience.
 Service learning, clinical practice, and internships complement course work throughout the curriculum and provide a solid foundation of knowledge.

-Exercise Science classes begin in the Freshman year and include the following courses:
+Exercise Science classes begin in the first-year and include the following courses:

 Students are encouraged to pursue a minor in fitness, coaching, or another related field.
 These minors are designed to provide students with additional skills and knowledge developed in the classroom and through clinical experiences and internships.

 Whether it is graduate school, certification in your area of interest, or immediate employment, the Kinesiology Department faculty and staff will make every effort to provide support and access to tutorial assistance as you pursue you career goals.
 This includes the use of academic mentors, one-on-one discussion of study skills, and direction from the Franklin College Academic Resource Center.

 100% of students in our 2018 senior class were accepted into graduate programs.